How to Get Rid of Baby Eczema

 • Dry skin (this makes them more prone to a flare up)

-• Irritants (things like metals particularly nickel, smoke, soaps and household cleaners, fragrances, certain fabrics like wool or polyester, antibacterial ointments, formaldehyde,
+• Irritants (metals, smoke, soaps and household cleaners, fragrances, certain fabrics, antibacterial ointments, and certain chemicals)

 • Stress